ts-kontakt/antback/README.md

 # Antback

-**Small (ant-like) but useful backtesting.**
+**Antback: Lightweight Backtesting with Heavyweight Insight.**

-A lightweight,  event-loop-style backtest engine that allows  function-driven imperative style using lightweight stateful helper functions and data containers.
+A lightweight, event-loop-style backtest engine that allows a function-driven imperative style using lightweight stateful helper functions and data containers.

 ## Key Features
 - **Transparency**: Every step is visible and debuggable.
 No black-box logic.
-- **Balances simplicity with robustness** - ideal for rapid strategy prototyping
+- **Balances simplicity with robustness** - ideal for rapid strategy prototyping.
-- **Interactive HTML Reports**: Detailed reports with sorting and filtering capabilities via DataTables
+- **Interactive HTML Reports**: Detailed reports with sorting and filtering capabilities via DataTables.
-- **High Performance**: Optimized data structures for speed - very fast
+- **High Performance**: Optimized data structures for speed - very fast.
-- **Easy to use with different data sources** - only needs `date` and `price` values
+- **Easy to use with different data sources** - only needs `date` and `price` values.
--  **Avoids Lookahead Bias**: Processes data point-by-point (wait functions can be used to prevent future data leaks)
+-  **Avoids Lookahead Bias**: Processes data point-by-point (wait functions can be used to prevent future data leaks).

 ## Installation

-A key feature, besides backtesting, is interactive HTML reports that allow for easy inspection of trades.
+A key feature is the generation of interactive HTML reports, which allow for easy inspection of trades.
 The lightweight [df2table](https://github.com/ts-kontakt/df2tables) module is used for this purpose.
 For Excel reports, [xlreport](https://github.com/ts-kontakt/xlreport) is used.

 ```bash